Zermatt - Our complete guide

 Resort height: 1620m

-Zermatt may no longer be the simple farming community it once was, but it does retain a unique charm and vibrancy that draws a well-heeled international clientele back year after year.
+Zermatt may no longer be the simple farming community it once was, but it still retains a unique charm and vibrancy that draws a well-heeled international clientele back year after year.

 Lined by quirky bars and luxury boutiques, its busy main street is the perfect place for an early evening promenade.
 Just off the main drag, however, you’ll find a maze of narrow streets and back alleys, many with century old wooden barns and chalets.